A Tooth Abscess is a pocket of pus that is caused by a bacterial infection. This dental infection can take place in any part of the tooth.

 Complications and Risk Factors

-Thinking that tooth abscesses will go on their own is the wrong approach towards it.
+Thinking that abscesses will go on their own is the wrong approach towards it.

-You will have to get treatment for tooth abscess even if it ruptures.
+You will have to get treatment for a dental abscess even if it ruptures.

 Moreover, you will need treatment to completely remove it from the tooth.